zohaibkhan101/CAPI-web/ARABIC_INTEGRATION_README.md

 ## Testing

+### Basic Arabic Test:
 1. Open `test-arabic.html` in a browser
 2. Click the language switcher to test functionality
 3. Verify all text changes to Arabic
 4. Check that layout switches to RTL
 5. Test form placeholders and labels

+### Auto Language Detection Test:
+1. Open `test-language-detection.html` in a browser
+2. Clear your language preference using the "Clear Language Preference" button
+3. Refresh the page to test auto-detection
+4. If your browser language is Arabic, the page should automatically load in Arabic
+5. You should see a notification: "تم اكتشاف اللغة العربية تلقائياً" (Arabic language detected automatically)
+6. Try changing your browser language settings to test different scenarios

+### Browser Language Testing:
+- **Chrome**: Settings → Advanced → Languages → Add Arabic
+- **Firefox**: Settings → General → Language → Choose Arabic
+- **Safari**: System Preferences → Language & Region → Add Arabic

 ## Browser Support